 It aims to summarise how the current guidelines are being used in practice to enable baby & toddler groups to operate both safely, and in a viable manner (financially, if they are commercial and practically, if they are community-run).
 Practitioners should not use this as an instructive document itself – but rather, as a useful guide as to where they can find information in the official guidelines when making their own decisions over how to run classes.

 Disclaimer: the official guidance documents change frequently, and whilst we aim to keep this document updated as much as possible, you will need to refer back to the original guidance linked within.

 If you would like to receive updates via email as this document evolves, please subscribe here.

 A number of Government ministers and MPs have stated their support for our sector to re-open and operate, as well as recognised the importance of our sector in supporting the health, wellbeing and development of children and their families.

-However, the baby & toddler sector faces unique challenges in managing the risks of covid and there have been no specific guidelines for this sector.
+The baby & toddler sector faces unique challenges in managing the risks of covid.
 Unlike other activities, classes involve both adults and children participating together, and can cover a very wide range of different types of activity, including sports, fitness, music, drama, dancing and much more.
 It includes commercial businesses, as well as a significant amount of volunteer-run or community provision.

-- Protective measures for holiday and after-school clubs, and other out-of-school settings
+- Specific sections in the guidelines Actions for early years and childcare providers and Protective measures for holiday and after-school clubs, and other out-of-school settings

 - Guidance for the safe use of places of worship